-Executive assistants Salary in Canada
+Executive assistants occupations in Canada are in strong demand

 Canada is a country where you will find some of the strongest salaries for Executive assistants occupations.
 Executive assistants occupations in Canada are currently on the Immigration National Occupation Code list of in-demand occupations, with NOC Code 1222.

 Economic forces in the Canada job market indicate strong demand and under supply.
 The net effect of these Macro-Economic factors means the average Executive assistants salary in Canada is $93415.
 This figure does include those who are relatively newly qualified in the industry as well as individuals who have more experience.

 While Executive assistants occupations are in strong demand in all Canadian Provinces there are some areas where those with Executive assistants occupations in NOC Code 1222 are in a more advantageous position than others due to local demand and occupation fluctuations for NOC Code 1222.